ebalti/Full-Duplex-Steepest-Descent/README.md

 See each file for further documentation.

 # License and Referencing
-his code package is licenced under the GPLv3 license.
+This code package is licenced under the GPLv3 license.
 If you in any way use this code for research that results in publications, please cite our original articles listed above.